keithricker/essence-framework/README.md

   - <strong>parent:</strong> The id of the parent element to attach the records to.
   - <strong>props:</strong> The fields that will be used (i.e. title, author, image); this property is more descriptive than functional (like a schema), and defines the terms that will be used.
 Example: <i>['author', 'image', description']</i>
-  - <strong>template:</strong> a function that takes the prop keys and values as an argument and returns an html string. ***Think React component functions/classes, only you use template literals (strings) as opposed to JSX.***
+  - <strong>template:</strong> a function that takes the prop keys and values as an argument and returns an html string. ***Think React component functions/classes, only you return template literals (strings) as opposed to JSX.***

 #### Example Template: